<< Back to Care Sheets

 nothing to worry about.

-her first clutch of eggs.
-Each clutch will consist of 1-2 white oval
+will lay her first clutch of eggs.
+Each clutch will consist of 1 to

-eggs.
-Fat tails can easily lay 8 clutches a year with each clutch
+2 white oval eggs.
+Fat tails can easily lay 8 clutches a year with

-being laid in 2-4 week intervals.
-Make sure to provide a suitable container
+each clutch being laid in 2 to 4 week intervals.
+Make sure to provide

-for the female to lay her eggs in.
-This is basically the humid hide
+a suitable container for the female to lay her eggs in.
+This is basically

 Incubation - After being laid the eggs need to be removed and placed